andreasvirkus/website/content/posts/venting-on-the-lack-of-hind-and-foresight.md

 Okay, this could actually be something worthwhile, but there is no mention anywhere as to what this entails, so how can this be taken to mean anything?

-#### Point 14

-> The number of group trainings and participants is reduced.

-In point no. 3 they also laid out a variant of this, but combined with this it just muddies the waters.
-With this point they say that it is a preventative measure against the spreading of the virus that they reduce the number of participants, but in point no. 3 they say it allows for a greater number _different_ people to attend.
-Surely, you would want to minimize the variables in times like these?

 #### Point 15

 > We offer **long opening times**, which helps to disperse the intensity of visits.